amd-rezaei/TweetSentimentAnalzyer/README.md

 ## Reports

-Performance and test reports are saved in the `report` directory:
-- **report_test_encapsulated.txt**: Results from tests in the encapsulated FastAPI deployment.
-- **report_test_triton.txt**: Results from tests in the Triton deployment.

-These reports provide detailed insights into latency, resource usage, and API accuracy.
+Performance and benchmark comparisons between TensorFlow and TensorRT can be found in `report/Report.md`, with additional test insights in `report_test_encapsulated.txt` and `report_test_triton.txt`.

 ## License